The Physics Of Archery

 Physics Of Archery — Analysis Of Archer's Paradox

 Due to the relatively high force of the bow string acting on the arrow, it rapidly accelerates and a high-speed camera is required to capture the motion.
 Also, because this large force is acting in the direction of the arrow shaft, it begins to oscillate (fishtail) back and forth.
 This is the natural vibration the arrow experiences when subjected to a brief but large force.
 It's similar to hitting something with a hammer and it vibrating as a result.
-The force acting on the arrow is equal to the draw force as the archer pulls the string back to the release position.
+The force acting on the arrow is equal to the draw force as the archer pulls the string back to the release position (at full draw).
 This force can be in the range of 30-50 lb which is very large compared to the mass of the arrow, which is why it accelerates so rapidly (due to Newton's second law, F = ma).

 The figure below shows the initial set up, as the archer pulls the string back and is ready to release it.